 The expertise of the Division's Environmental Health stream includes air pollution, water quality, radiation exposure through mobile phone use, contamination of soil and water supply, exposure measurement and modelling, and health surveys and modelling.

-Through the Australian Centre for Human Health Risk Assessment (ACHHRA) the Division provides academic courses and training programs in human health risk assessment and assists regulatory agencies in establishing health-based standards and guidelines.
+Through the Australian Centre for Human Health Risk Assessment (ACHHRA), the Division provides academic courses and training programs in human health risk assessment and assists regulatory agencies in establishing health-based standards and guidelines.

-Occupational and Environmental Division has an active PhD program, runs regular short courses and offers several postgraduate courses in occupational and environmental health.
+The Division has an active PhD program, runs regular short courses and offers several postgraduate courses in occupational and environmental health.
 It boasts strong collaborative links in the Asia-Pacific region including Thailand, Malaysia and Sri Lanka.